frame-lang/frame-docs/index.rst

 Frame, however, manages a data structure for each state instance called a **compartment**.
 Every time a state is entered, a new state compartment is instantiated.
+Additionally, if the current state inherits behavior from parent states, a chained set of compartments is instantiated for the full hierarchy.

 Compartments are where enter/exit event arguments, state arguments and state variables are kept.
 This implementation approach also makes it possible to return to a state in the exact condition it